This page contains all the firmware release notes for the Ultimaker S5 and Ultimaker S3, including updates for the Ultimaker S5 Pro Bundle.

-The firmware enables the user to select a firmware channel, either stable or latest.
+The firmware enables the user to select a firmware channel, either Stable or Latest.
 Some smaller performance improvements have been done.
-Furthermore, this firmware sets the foundation for a cloud enabled pin-code to be implemented within the machine.
+Furthermore, this firmware sets the foundation for a cloud-enabled pin code to be implemented within the machine.

 - Use of stable and latest channel.
 The user can now select whether they would like to receive firmware prompts from the stable or the latest channel.
-If using the latest channel, the user will be prompted to update every time there is a new firmware update, giving him access to the latest features as and when they are available.
+If using the latest channel, the user will be prompted to update every time there is a new firmware update, giving them access to the latest features as and when they are available.
 By using the stable channel, the user will be prompted to update roughly 3 times a year.
-All features will have been thoroughly tested not only by Ultimaker, but will also be field tested for at least 3 months before making their way to the stable channel.
+All features will have been thoroughly tested not only by Ultimaker, but will also be field-tested for at least 3 months before making their way to the stable channel.

 - Improved filament signal detection.
-In some cases, the filament directional signal would wrongfully signal end of filament
+In some cases, the filament directional signal would wrongfully signal End of Filament

 January 25, 2021

 This firmware is the first public release of firmware version 6, running the Debian Buster operating system.
 This firmware focuses on networking and security.
 There is now the possibility to enable or disable a firewall on the printer which will limit local network traffic.
 The material selection menu has been improved which replaces the older generic material workflow.
 Furthermore, the printer security is improved and the foundations are set for establishing a Latest and Stable firmware release channel.

 You can read more about this firmware via the blog post at ultimaker.com/learn/ultimaker-update-firmware-6-1-0 or watch this video about the most significant features: